SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 or should it access the first element after it was transformed in place, giving an answer of ``[20, 40, 50]``?
+The answer isn't clear ---
+both interpretations of that piece of code are reasonable.

 ..
 XXX Probably need more here...

 Exclusive Access in Functions and Methods
 -----------------------------------------

-Functions and methods have write access to any paremeters passed as in-out for the entire duration of the function or method.
+A function or method has write access to any parameters passed as in-out for that entire duration of the function or method.
 One consequence of this is that you can't access the original variable or constant that was passed as in-out, even if scoping and access control would otherwise permit it ---